 Prunes are nothing but dried plums, so making prune juice is not difficult at all.

 Soak plums in the water for a day, until they become soft.
 The pits then need to be removed from the prunes, and are put in the blender.
 If needed, you can add some banana or apple juice for an extra flavour.

 Boiling prunes in the water is another method to make prune juice.

-Put the prunes in a saucepan full of water and boil it over a medium flame.
+Put the prunes in a saucepan full of water and boil over a medium flame.
 Remove the pits as the prunes cool down to room temperature and blend them using a food blender to obtain a smooth paste.
-Add an apple or other fruit juices to enhance the flavour.
+Add apple or other fruit juice to enhance the flavour.

 Prune juice is a great digestive aid and acts well to relieve constipation in infants.
 However, you must consult with your paediatrician before deciding the dosage for your child, depending on the degree of constipation as well.

 Also Read: Indigestion in Children